 White-label solution platform comparison

-In the video streaming world, white-label refers to a video platform free from service provider logos or branding from.
+In the video streaming world, white-label refers to a video platform free from service provider logos or branding.
 This way, a white-label platform allows users to integrate custom branding of their own.
 Among other benefits, this feature provides a professional appearance for enterprise video streaming solutions.

 Briefly, here’s how six top enterprise video streaming solutions (in alphabetical order) handle white-label service: